tomchadwin/tom.chadw.in/_posts/2019-02-02-ScrapingWebmapsWithweb2qgis.md

 I then worked on ways in which to [convert Leaflet style ASTs into QGIS renderers](https://github.com/tomchadwin/web2qgis/commit/e58488c7355fca36df9edcd621001b19a0b7363e).
-However, although I got this working to some extent, it could not handle a common and fundamental styling technique--calling another function or functions within the main layer style function.
+However, although I got this working to some extent, it could not handle a common and fundamental styling technique&emdash;calling another function or functions within the main layer style function.

 ## Overwhelming